 With six consecutive wins of the Mr. Olympia title, Dorian Yates took the bodybuilding world by storm.
 He quickly made a name for himself by bringing monstrous size on stage and impeccable conditioning.

 8. Eugen Sandow

-Often referred to as the father of modern bodybuilding, Eugen Sandow boasted an incredible physique for his time.
+Often referred to as the father of modern bodybuilding, Eugen Sandow boasted an incredible physique.
 The Mr. Olympia trophy is named after him – the Sandow trophy.
 It was introduced in 1977, and the first winner of it was Frank Zane.

 9. Frank Zane